l7mp/stunner-auth-service/README.md

   be set as well.
 - `listener`: consider only the specified listener on the given STUNner Gateway; if `listener` is set then `namespace` and `gateway` must be set too.
+  - `ttl`: the requested lifetime of the credential.
+Default is one day make sure to customize.

 ### Response